The Outfit (1973 film): Plot

 Their next target is a much bigger operation.
 Cody poses as a mailman, and Macklin as a maintenance man.
 They knock out a secretary and make their way into a warren of back rooms where they rob the safe.
 Macklin and Cody then corner Mailer at a horse auction.
 He amiably agrees to pay the $250,000, but he warns Macklin to stop knocking off his businesses.

 Mailer is furious that Macklin was able to be "close enough to touch" him.
 He orders him killed.
 At the payoff, Macklin quickly realizes it is a setup and that the briefcase is filled with newspaper instead of money.
 He and Cody manage to escape by tripping a fire alarm, enraging Mailer further.

-Cody and Macklin plan an assault on Mailer's well-guarded home.
+After another ambush on the side of a road led by Menner, Cody and Macklin manage to kill him and his men.
+In the melee, however, Bett is shot and killed.
+Enraged, Macklin plans a last-ditch assault on Mailer's well-guarded home.
 Cody warns that it will be easy to get in but nearly impossible to get out.
 They hijack one of the Outfit's cars and use it to get past the gates.
 Inside the house, Cody plants a bomb under a table.
 The duo goes upstairs to hunt for Mailer, who spies Cody in his shaving mirror.
 He manages to ambush Cody, shooting him in the gut.
 Macklin is waiting for Mailer in the hallway—the still-conscious Cody shoots Mailer in the back, then Macklin finishes Mailer.

 Once the bomb goes off, Macklin puts on a white medical coat and helps Cody out of the house.
 The police, fire department, and an ambulance have arrived.
 Posing as a medic, Macklin puts Cody into the back of an ambulance, and they laugh about how easy it was to escape.